ACTivity as medicine In Oncology for Head and Neck study (ACTIOHN study)

 HoT (Hemithyroidectomy or Total Thyroidectomy for "low-risk" thyroid cancers)

-Chief investigator: Professor Dae Kim (The Royal Marsden Hospital, UK)
+Chief Investigator: Professor Dae Kim (The Royal Marsden Hospital, UK)

 Outline: To compare thyroid cancer recurrence, quality of life, surgical morbidities/effects, and cost-effectiveness between total thyroidectomy and hemithyroidectomy (HT) in a national cancer setting